lukbrew25/easy-mongodb-auth-handler/README.md

 This code initializes the package.
 The mail arguments are not required, but needed to use verification code functionality.
 All methods return True or False with additional detailed outcome reports.

 ### Function Reference - auth.func_name(params)

+All following functions return a dictionary with the following values: {"success": True/False Boolean, "message": "specific error or success message string"}.

 ```
 register_user(email, password)
 ```